zopefoundation/www.zope.org/README.rst

 Building the site
 -----------------

-After th sandbox is set up once (see above), use the following steps to build the HTML output::
+After the sandbox is set up once (see above), use the following steps to build the HTML output::

   $ cd docs/